Home Blog Third party cookies: What happens when websites share your data

 How browsers are blocking third-party cookies

 Major web browsers have moved aggressively to block third-party cookies by default.
 This shift reflects growing user demand for privacy protection and regulatory pressure on tech companies.
+Users can also block cookies, including third-party cookies, in browsers like the Chrome browser and Google Chrome through their privacy settings.

 Safari led the charge, implementing Intelligent Tracking Prevention (ITP) in 2017.
 ITP uses machine learning to identify tracking domains and automatically blocks their cookies.
 Safari now blocks all third-party cookies by default, with limited exceptions for legitimate use cases.
+Safari also offers a "Prevent Cross Site Tracking" feature, which users can enable or disable to further control how sites track their activity across the web.

 Firefox followed with Enhanced Tracking Protection, which blocks third-party tracking cookies by default while allowing some functional cookies.
 The browser maintains lists of known tracking domains and prevents them from setting persistent identifiers.

 Chrome took a more gradual approach.
-The browser implemented third-party cookie blocking in Incognito mode first, then began testing broader restrictions.
-Google initially planned to phase out third-party cookies entirely by late 2024, but reversed this decision in July 2024, citing concerns about industry readiness and regulatory approval.
+The Chrome browser implemented third-party cookie blocking in Incognito mode first, then began testing broader restrictions.
+Google Chrome initially planned to phase out third-party cookies entirely by late 2024, but reversed this decision in July 2024, citing concerns about industry readiness and regulatory approval.

 Other browsers have taken varied approaches: